 Population Health Research Facility

-- We can provide methodological and design advice through our team and in collaboration with our Complexity in Health Improvement Programme.
+- Methodological and Design Advice, provided in collaboration with experts from our Complexity in Health Improvement programme

-- PHRF’s Operation Manager oversees all project related fieldwork operations, training and other day to day activities, as well as our 45 active fieldworkers and nurses.
-Our fieldworkers are trained in a variety of data collection tools (including anthropometrics, clinical measures, questionnaires, accelerometry etc.) and are a flexible workforce who can complete out of hours and weekend work if required.
-They support the research in the field by identifying and recruiting participants, completing data collection visits, and ensuring excellent follow-up rates.
+- Fieldwork and Operations Management, oversight of all project fieldwork operations, training and other day to day activities, provided by our experienced Operations Manager.
+Our flexible workforce of 20 active fieldworkers and nurses are trained in the use of data collection tools, including anthropometrics, clinical measures, biological samples collection, questionnaires completion and accelerometry.
+Our fieldworkers can support your research in the field by identifying and recruiting participants, completing data collection visits, and ensuring excellent follow-up rates

-If you are taking part in one of our studies and would like more information or would like to tell us about a change of contact details, please email us at firstname.lastname@example.org or contact us on our FREEPHONE number 0800 389 2129 and we will be happy to help you.
+If you're taking part in one of our studies and would like to find out more, or tell us about a change of contact details, please send an email to firstname.lastname@example.org or call our FREEPHONE number 0800 389 2129.